punk03/FTR_REG/APPLY_CALCULATOR_STATEMENT_MIGRATION.md

 CREATE INDEX IF NOT EXISTS "CalculatorStatement_createdAt_idx" ON "CalculatorStatement"("createdAt");
 CREATE INDEX IF NOT EXISTS "CalculatorStatement_method_idx" ON "CalculatorStatement"("method");
 CREATE INDEX IF NOT EXISTS "CalculatorStatement_paidFor_idx" ON "CalculatorStatement"("paidFor");
+CREATE INDEX IF NOT EXISTS "CalculatorStatement_deletedAt_idx" ON "CalculatorStatement"("deletedAt");

 -- Добавление внешнего ключа
 ALTER TABLE "CalculatorStatement" ADD CONSTRAINT "CalculatorStatement_eventId_fkey" FOREIGN KEY ("eventId") REFERENCES "Event"("id") ON DELETE CASCADE ON UPDATE CASCADE;